a-bison/wiper/README.md

 # Wiper
 An automated message cleaner bot for Discord written using [discord.py](https://github.com/Rapptz/discord.py).

+This bot uses my WIP [monkycord](https://github.com/a-bison/monkycord) toolkit, and is being developed in tandem with it.

 I'm aware there are a lot of mod bots that do something similar, but I wanted to give it a try myself, for educational purposes.